-9. Related Party Transactions
+8. Related Party Transactions

-Mrs Ann Gilbert, a Trustee, who worked as a full time Home Manager until 31st May 2018 and thereafter as Executive Trustee without remuneration, is provided with rent-free accommodation in the house for the better performance of her duties.
+Mrs Ann Gilbert, a Trustee, who worked as a full time Home Manager until 31 May 2019 and thereafter as Executive Trustee without remuneration, has been provided with rent-free accommodation in the house for the better performance of her duties.
 The arrangement is documented in a written tenancy agreement between the Trust and Mrs Gilbert.
+In May 2020 the Charities Commission determined this benefit to be "unauthorised" however the Commission does not intend to the matter, the matter having been concluded to be for the public good and to the benefit of the Trust.
+Mrs Gilbert has confirmed her plans to retire and the arrangement will conclude in 2020

-Mrs Ann Gilbert has an outstanding debt to the Trust of £9,098 arising from the net balance of transactions incurred by both parties during the year.
+Mrs Ann Gilbert, a Trustee, has an outstanding debt to the Trust of £12,920 (2018: £9,098) arising from the net balance of transactions incurred by both parties during the year.
+Mrs. Gilbert has confirmed that she will repay this debt in 2020 as part of her retirement from the Trust.

-Mr Simon Ellerby, the son of Mrs Ann Gilbert, a Trustee, was paid a gross salary of £31,440 (2017: £30,014) for management services during the year.
+Mr Simon Ellerby, the son of Mrs Ann Gilbert, a Trustee, was paid a gross salary of £33,695 (2018: £31,440) for management services during the year.